 Seasonal Color Rotation

-Bright, bold colors like yellow, turquoise, and coral work well in spring and summer, while deep, rich tones like burgundy, navy, and emerald green are ideal for fall and winter.
-Incorporating seasonal colors can make your space feel more in tune with the time of year.
+Bright, bold colors like yellow, turquoise, and coral work in spring and summer; deep tones like burgundy, navy, and emerald green suit fall and winter.

 5. Focus on Size and Shape